eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 <div align=center> <img src="src/figs/1.6.2-2.png"></div>

 Note that Cyclone's default behavior is to pick up automatically the first network interface card available on your machine and will use it to exchange the hello world message.
 Assure that your publisher and subscriber applications are on the same network, selecting the right interface card.
-This is one of the most common issue on machine configurations with multiple network interface cards.
+This is one of the most common issues on machine configurations with multiple network interface cards.

 This default behavior can be overridden by updating the property `//CycloneDDS/Domain/General/`

-`NetworkInterfaceAddress` in a deployment file (e.g `cyclonedds.xml`) that you have typically have to create and point to it through an OS environment variable named CYCLONEDDS\_URI.
+`NetworkInterfaceAddress` in a deployment file (e.g `cyclonedds.xml`) that you have typically had to create and point to it through an OS environment variable named CYCLONEDDS\_URI.
 More information on this topic can be found in the [github repository](https://github.com/eclipse-cyclonedds/cyclonedds/blob/master/docs/manual/options.md) and the configuration section on https://github.com/eclipse-cyclonedds/cyclonedds.

 ### 1.7 You want to know more about DDS?